pivotal/docs-tap/vscode-extension/microservices-support.hbs.md

 In order to support microservice projects, we leverage VS Code's [multi-root workspace capability](https://code.visualstudio.com/docs/editor/multi-root-workspaces).

-Add each Tanzu Project (ie. the directory containing the Tiltfile) as a workspace project.
+Add each Tanzu Project (ie. the directory containing the Tiltfile) to the workspace.
 See these [instructions](https://code.visualstudio.com/docs/editor/multi-root-workspaces#_adding-folders) for adding new workspace folders.

 ## Debug